Most Puget Sound area homeowners will save more than $300 a year by switching

-If your home is located in an historic district, you can expect to pay much higher
+If your home is located in an historic district, expect to pay much higher

-premiums, since historic districts usually require that if
+premiums, since historic districts usually require exterior damage to be

-it replicates its original features and appearance.
-Also, if you own a
+repaired to replicate its original features and appearance.
+Also, homes

-home in an historic district, youll likely be limited in your choice of insurers, since
+in historic districts are likely to be limited in choice of insurers, since

 many insurers wont write policies in these neighborhoods.
+Some insurerssuch

 Features of Your Home

-Insurers will likely charge you a higher premium if your home has features
+Most insurers charge higher premiums if your home has features that include

 A pool, tennis court, trampoline, or outdoor hot tub;